 Data backups, cloud storage, virus/malware software, DDoS protection, redundant communications lines – these are just a few of the many technologies to consider.
 A BC advisor will assist you in weeding through the numerous options available in each of these areas.

 - Help!
 What else do we need to know?!

 Peace of mind is invaluable when it comes to business continuity.
-A consultant can identify the numerous other solutions and procedural steps you may not even be thinking about: training programs, secondary business locations, medical response planning, emergency contact lists, calling trees … the list goes on and on.
+A consultant can identify the numerous other solutions and procedural steps you may not even be thinking about including: training programs, secondary business locations, medical response planning, legal and regulatory compliance, emergency contact lists, calling trees … the list goes on and on.
 If you’re just getting started on your BCP, or you’re not confident in your existing recovery planning, then it’s probably a good idea to speak to a consultant.

 Type of Consultants

 Remember that there are many types of business continuity consultants.
 For example, some might be technology providers; others can be software providers, continuity plan writers, emergency preparedness agencies, financial firms and so on.
 Some consultants specialize in one area; others may offer a 360-degree approach.
-Some consultancies are run by one person firms; others are larger firms with dozens of employees on staff.
+Some consultancies are one-person firms; others are larger firms with dozens of employees on staff.